manishk550/Data-Cloud-Virtualization/README.md

-Data-Cloud-Virtualization APP
-Overview

-Leverage the power of Data Cloud by virtualizing your DMO object data (e.g., Case and Account) within Salesforce using a reusable LWC app.
-Customize the data display simply by adjusting configuration records.

-Vector Database Integration

-Enhance your agents' efficiency by harnessing semantic search capabilities from a vector database.
-This feature enables the recommendation of relevant cases to agents, allowing them to learn from archived cases within Data Cloud.

-Prerequisites
-Before installing and using the app, ensure the following steps are completed:

-Create a Connected App
-Create a Named Credential
-Set Up an Auth Provider
-Setup Vector Database for Case DMO Recommendations Installation Instructions
-Install the Package
-This package includes the following components:

-dcIntegrationPageController - Apex class for fetching Data Cloud DMO data.
-DataCloudVirtualization - LWC for displaying case data.
-DataCloudCaseRecommendation - LWC for displaying case recommendations.
-DataCloudRecordView - LWC for displaying record details. dcrecordDetailViewSA - Service component for console navigation to open records in a new tab (required in App Builder). dcrecordDetailViewAW - Wrapper component for holding the LWC record view component.
-Post-Deployment Steps
-Assign Object and Field Access
-Provide the necessary object and field access to the relevant user profiles:

-Objects: Dc Integration Query Configuration, DC Integration Query Fields Tab Access: Ensure users have access to the Data Cloud Virtualization app.
-Configure the Case Record Page

-Using the App Builder, drag the following components onto the Case Record page:

-DataCloudVirtualization (e.g., with Query Config Name: Case) DataCloudCaseRecommendations dcrecordDetailSA
-Create Custom Configuration Records

-Set up custom configuration records to define your data queries:

-Custom Config Object (Dc Integration Query Configuration):

-Name: Case (or your specific Query Config Name)
-Query: Define the query to retrieve your data, e.g.: sql
-Copy code
-SELECT AccountId__c, CaseNumber__c, Id__c, ContactId__c, Comments__c, ContactEmail__c, ContactMobile__c, ContactPhone__c, ContactId__c, Priority__c, Status__c, Subject__c
-FROM Case_00Da5000002yYP8__dll
-LIMIT 10
-Parent_Object__c: Account
-Relationship: Child
-Child Custom Query Field Object (DC Integration Query Fields):

-Field_Api_Name__c: DMO Field API Name
-Field_Label__c: Label Name in LWC
-Field_Data_Type__c: Specify data type (Text, Button, Number, Currency, Date, Phone, Email)
-TypeAttributes__c: (Optional) For ID fields, specify type attributes, e.g.: json
-Copy code
-{ "typeAttributes": { "label": { "fieldName": "CaseNumber__c" }, "name": "viewDetails", "variant": "base" } }
-ListViewOrder__c: Define the display order in the list view.
-Is_List_View_Field__c: Specify whether to display the field in the list view.
-Note: The Detail View component will dynamically retrieve field names from the query defined in the Dc Integration Query Configuration object record.

-This structured guide should be suitable for use in a professional setting, helping users efficiently set up and deploy the Data-Cloud-Virtualization APP while providing the necessary details to customize and extend the application.
+# Data-Cloud-Virtualization APP
+Virtualise your data cloud DMO object data like case and account in Salesforce by using the Reusable LWC app by just changing configuration records.
+#Vector Data Base
+Use the power of semantic search from vector data base to provide cases recommendation to agents so agents can learn from the closed archived cases in data cloud.

+Pre Requisite -

+- [ ] Create Connected App
+- [ ] Create Named Credential
+- [ ] Setup Auth Provider

+Setup Vector Database for Case Recommendations
+Setup Vector Database for Case DMO for Case Recommendations

+Install this Package
+- [ ] Create the Custom Config Object Records and define your Query
+- [ ] Create the Child Custom Config Object and Define the label and order for list view

+Post Deployment Steps-
+- Provide the following  Object access and field access to the user profile
+        - Dc Integration Query Configuration
+        - DC integration Query Fields
+- Provide Object/Tab access
+- Provide access to Data cloud virtulaization app
+- Go to App Builder and drang the follwoing component to the Case Record page
+    -   DataCloudVirtualization - ex - Query Config Name - Case
+    -   DatacloudCaseRecommendations
+    -   dcrecordDetailSA

+- [ ] Create the Custom Config Object Records and define your Query

+    -  Name - Case(Query Config Name )
+    -  Query -  select AccountId__c,CaseNumber__c,Id__c, ContactId__c,Comments__c,ContactEmail__c,ContactMobile__c,ContactPhone__c,ContactId__c,Priority__c, Status__c, Subject__c from Case_00Da5000002yYP8__dll limit 10
+    -  Parent_Object__c - Account
+    -  Relationship - Child

+- [ ] Create the Child Custom Config Object and Define the label and order for list view
+ -   Field_Api_Name__c - DMO Field Api Name
+ -   Field_Label__c - Label Name in LWC
+ -   Field_Data_Type__c - Text, Button, Number, Currency, date , Phone , email
+ -   TypeAttributes__c - { "typeAttributes": { "label": { "fieldName": "CaseNumber__c" }, "name": "viewDetails", "variant": "base" } }  - For id fields , blank for others

+ -   ListViewOrder__c - Order of the field label
+ -   Is_List_View_Field__c - display on list view
+ -
+- [ ] Create the Child Custom Config Object and Define the label and order for Detail View